AMC Dine-In Fullerton 20

 4 people favorited this theater

 AMC Theatres (Official)

 Operated by: AMC Theatres

 Previous Names: AMC Fullerton 8, AMC Fullerton 10, AMC Fullerton 20

 The history of AMC’s Fullerton location is a tale of three theatres.
-Opened in 1988, as an eight-plex, the theatre was expanded in to a ten-plex in 1992, and eventually a twenty-plex in 1997.
+Opened on December 18, 1987 as an eight-plex, the theatre was expanded in to a ten-plex in 1992, and eventually a twenty-plex on May 16, 1997.

 The initial addition was seamless, as two large auditoriums were added on to the existing structure.
 However, the mega plex expansion called for a second, separate, building to be constructed across from the original theatre, with two free standing box offices between the structures.

 The resulting complex caused a host of logistical problems, most notably, the “bad side vs. good side” mentality among patrons.
-The original theatres, labeled “the classic side” by AMC, were/are standard 80’s multiplex in design.
-The auditoriums, labeled “the stadium side” by AMC, were prototypical late 90’s mega plex.
+The original theatres, labeled “the classic side” by AMC, were/are standard 1980’s multiplex in design.
+The auditoriums, labeled “the stadium side” by AMC, were prototypical late-1990’s mega-plex.
 In addition to the two diverse styles, the Fullerton 20 was also plagued by a severe lack of parking, as the addition was constructed over a large portion of the parking lot.
 This problem was later corrected when another building on the property was purchased and demolished for parking.

-Today, the moderately successful Fullerton 20 stands as a unique piece of theatre history, illustrating the industry’s transition during the late 90’s megaplex boom.
+Today, the moderately successful Fullerton 20 stands as a unique piece of theatre history, illustrating the industry’s transition during the late-1990’s megaplex boom.